What security does WebRTC have? #

 Key Rotation #

 Key Rotation is the practice of changing your key on an interval.
 This makes a stolen key less impactful.
-If a key is stolen/leaked fewer data can be decrypted.
+If a key is stolen or leaked, fewer data can be decrypted.

 For a DTLS Client and a Server to communicate, they need to agree on a cipher and the key.
 They determine these values by doing a DTLS handshake.
 During the handshake, the messages are in plaintext.